preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 Changes in this layer should not affect use cases and it shouldn't be affected by changes in UI/database/etc.

 ### Interface adapters
-This layer contains the components responsible for transforming the data from a format suitable to the use cases and entities, to a format suitable for the frameworks and tools.
+This layer contains the components responsible for transforming the data from a format suitable to the use cases and entities to a format suitable for the frameworks and tools.
 Typically, the MVC structure of an application resides at this layer.

 All layers inward of this one should not be aware of any of the tools being used.